 Meet the Maker is a series of interviews with local designers and makers featured in the Frye Art Museum Store.

-What’s a normal day in the “studio” like for you and what’s next for Studio Tenjung?
+What’s a normal day in the studio look like for you?

 It depends what I have to prioritize first but I usually enter my studio and work on emails and social media for a couple of hours and then I will get into building pottery, trimming, or glazing- depending where I am with the small batch collection, I try to focus on a group of vases at a time to avoid having too many vases at different stages of development.